typemiguel/WalnutiQ/README.md

 ```

 2. View the [TODO List](./TODOList.md) and find a task you
-would like to work on.
+would like to work on or suggest a new task if you kind of know what you
+are doing.
 Happy coding!

 <h2>What each file/folder in this repository is for:</h2>
   - images